gtbjj/gtbjj.github.io/_posts/2021-01-23-sunday-news-adhd-and-nutrition.md

 author: Austin
 date: 2021-01-24 0900
 category: [Psychology]
-tags: [mental health, psychology, adhd, keto, saturated fat, ala, dha, epa]
+tags: [sunday news, mental health, psychology, adhd, keto, saturated fat, ala, dha, epa]
 ---

 There is a lot of exciting research being done regarding nutritional interventions for mental health, specifically in the area of neurologically related disorders ([1](https://www.chrispalmermd.com/)).
 ADHD is no exception to that ([2](https://www.icd10data.com/ICD10CM/Codes/F01-F99)).
 I have talked about the overlap of nutrition regarding both mental health and the devleopment of children in [my (free) ebook series](https://docs.google.com/document/d/1sd2nnWdQCKCc66bG1GoKjWA9kHngXTLKJ8bCrnG7dtA/edit?usp=sharing).
 In my clinical opinion ADHD is grossly over diagnosed.
 Be that as it may, the reported numbers by the CDC suggest that per capita diagnosis are declining (from 2011 to 2016)([3](https://www.cdc.gov/ncbddd/adhd/data.html)).
 What is also intriguing (and quite telling) about the CDC's reporting is that over 60% of children diagnosed with ADHD are also diagnosed with another mental health disorder ([3](https://www.cdc.gov/ncbddd/adhd/data.html)).
 But, I digress...